 It’s a reminder of the twin dangers of too much debt and too much complexity when it comes to investing.
 Not the industry’s finest hour!

 I came across this 44-page PDF on the Aberdeen website while researching an article.
-Essential reading if you hold this popular global equity income fund.
+Essential (and free) reading if you hold this popular global equity income fund.
 This is the second edition published in 2018.